conda/conda/docs/source/building/meta-yaml.rst

      - name: libgcc

-Note: variant expressions are very powerful here.
+Note: Variant expressions are very powerful here.
 You can express the version requirement in the run_exports entry as a jinja function to insert values based on the actual version of libgcc produced by the recipe.
 Read more about them at :ref:`referencing_subpackages`.